Vivek9131/MapCostImprovement/README.md

   * Develop a technology that uses sensors or other data to navigate without relying on maps, such as using GPS coordinates or landmarks.

   * Use augmented reality to provide navigation guidance without relying on traditional maps.

+Reducing map costs is a critical challenge for Namma Yatri.
+By exploring a hybrid model of using open and premium maps, leveraging crowd-sourced and user-generated maps, and exploring disruptive innovations, Namma Yatri can reduce the cost of using maps, while providing a seamless and accurate navigation experience to its users.